 In my family we will have this pizza every week, mainly because it’s the best pizza in the world, and also because it’s a perfect possibility for using your leftovers in a most fascinating way.

-If you should end up having any cauliflower pizzas left, serve them next day cold or shortly heated on a toaster.
-You can also only bake the crust and top them next day or use them as wraps.
-Amazing!
-Method below!
+If you end up having any cauliflower pizza left, serve them next day cold or shortly heated on a toaster.

 How To Do The Crunchy Cauliflower Pizza